-- 17. (1) The funds of a provincial authority shall consist of- - (a) money appropriated by the relevant provincial legislature for that provincial 10 authority; and - (b) any money which may accrue to the provincial authority from any other source. - (2) A provincial authority may pay out of its funds any amount required to meet the operational costs of the authority in connection with its functions, in accordance with an 15 annual budget for each financial year approved by the head of the provincial department.
+- 15. (I) The funds of a provincial authority shun consist of- - (a) money appropriated by the relevant provinc: al legislature for that provincial authority; and - (b) any money which may accrue to the provincial authority from any other 5 source - (2) A provincial authority may pay out of its funds any amount required to meet the operational costs 01 the authority in connection with its functions, in accordance with an annual budgetfor each financial year approved by the head of the provincial department.